DataVault/datavault/DOCKER.md

 ## Development

-For development you can either use the main `docker-compose.yml` file which will keep everything contain and avoid mixed up between your local environment and the datavault environment.
+For development you can either use the main `docker-compose.yml` file which will keep everything contained and avoid mixing configurations between your local environment and the datavault environment.

 N.B.: You'll notice that some commands require `sudo`, this is only because the `mysql` container has some file in the shared volume that can only be access by using `sudo`.
 This can normally be avoid by running the following command: